38 Best Things To Do In Vancouver In Winter (Local’s Guide)

 Bright Nights In Stanley Park was one of the winter events my family used to do every year when we were younger.
 It’s a holiday tradition to which that section of Stanley Park comes alive with an enchanting display of lights illuminating the trees and pathways.

-In addition to the captivating lights, Bright Nights offers a range of activities to make your visit even more memorable.
+In addition to the captivating lights, Bright Nights offers a range of activities for younger families, such as arts and crafts, pictures with Santa, and reindeer walking around.

 Bright Nights is also about giving back to the community.
 The event is a yearly fundraiser for the BC Professional Fire Fighters’ Burn Fund, with proceeds supporting burn survivors and their families.

-They have recently fixed the best attraction in the park, the Train Ride.
-The 15-minute ride takes you through beautifully decorated Christmas lights and displays.
-There’s also music as well.
+However, when it does run, it’s a 15-minute ride that takes you through beautifully decorated Christmas lights and displays.
+They also play music on the ride.
 It was magical when I used to go as a kid.

-Experience the enchantment of Canyon Lights, a captivating winter event that transforms the majestic Capilano Suspension Bridge Park into a magical lit-up wonderland.
+Experience the enchantment of Canyon Lights winter event, which transforms the popular Capilano Suspension Bridge Park into a magical lit-up wonderland.

 A suspension bridge with Christmas lights on the side railings.
 Capilano Suspension Bridge Park is one of the best places to experience winter under hundreds of lights in the forest.